 The Space Planning Policy is authorized by ABA 08-01, dated January 1, 2008, and can be found in the University Policy Manual.

-University programs that require a change or addition to program or instructional space, should contact the Space Management Coordinator at (916) 278-6507 prior to proceeding with the project or completion of the Space Allocation/Change Request Form (DOC).
+University programs that require a change or addition to program or instructional space, shall contact the Director of Space Management at (916) 278-6507 prior to proceeding with the project or completion of the Space Allocation/Change Request Form (DOC).

-The Space Management Coordinator will initially review requests for physical, functional, or capacity space changes.
+The Director of Space Management will initially review requests for physical, functional, or capacity space changes.
 If the request may have impact with EO 565, the request will proceed to the Space Planning Advisory Group (SPAG) for review and recommendation to the Vice President for Administration.

-Requests for physical, functional, or capacity space changes are usually forwarded to the Space Management Coordinator from Facilities Services or Information Resources & Technology.
+Requests for physical, functional, or capacity space changes shall be forwarded to the Director of Space Management from Facilities Management.
 Space Management may contact the requester directly to request information concerning the project.
-Please do not proceed with a space or instructional furniture change project or fund purchases until after the space impact of the project has been reviewed by Space Management and possibly SPAG, and space approval to proceed is confirmed.
+Customers shall not proceed with a space or instructional furniture change project or fund purchases until after the space impact of the project has been reviewed by the Director of Space Management and possibly SPAG, and space approval to proceed is confirmed.

-Space Management is also responsible for the instructional classroom furniture inventory and will review all instructional furniture change requests and determine how to proceed.
+Space Management is also responsible for oversight of instructional furniture in University lecture and conference facilities and shall review all instructional furniture change requests and determine how to proceed.

 *Reference: EO 565 (PDF): The Policies and Procedures for the Administration of Capacity Space.

-To reserve instructional rooms or outdoor spaces for a construction, renovation, or instructional furniture project or for routine maintenance, please send an email to email@example.com.
+To reserve instructional facilities or outdoor spaces for construction, renovation, furniture projects or for routine maintenance, please send an email to email@example.com.
 Please identify the building and room or outdoor space, the start and end dates for the space hold, and a brief description of the project or maintenance.
-The space change requester may be asked to provide additional project information.
-Note: Requests to hold rooms/space for summer should be submitted to Space Management prior to February 1st and for winter prior to October 1st to avoid potential scheduling conflicts.
+The requester may be asked to provide additional project information.
+Note: Requests to hold instructional facilities or outdoor spaces for summer shall be submitted to Space Management prior to February 1st and for winter/spring prior to October 1st to avoid potential scheduling conflicts.